Jargonautika/2020-Fall-UIUC-LING270.github.io/index.md

 ## Course Policies

+#### Academic Integrity

+This course follows the [University of Illinois Student Code regarding Academic Integrity](https://studentcode.illinois.edu/article1/part4/1-401).
+The College of Liberal Arts and Sciences also has [an excellent web page on the topic](http://www.las.illinois.edu/students/integrity).
+You are required to thoroughly read these resources no later than the Wednesday of the first week of class, and to thoroughly understand your responsibilities with regard to Academic Integrity.

+All work submitted for this class must be solely your own.
+Violations of Academic Integrity include, but are not limited to, copying, cheating, and unapproved collaboration.
+Violations will not be tolerated.

 #### Grading

 Grades will be assessed on a 10-point fixed letter grade system with no rounding.
 [Grading on a curve](http://en.wikipedia.org/wiki/Grading_on_a_curve) will **not** be used.
 In the table below, square brackets and parentheses are used to indicate [inclusive and exclusive endpoints](https://en.wikipedia.org/wiki/Interval_(mathematics)#Including_or_excluding_endpoints), respectively.